d-beck/shopify-partner-agreement/shopify-partner-terms.md

 5. Partner acknowledges and agrees that Partner will be responsible for the performance of all of its obligations under the Agreement, regardless of whether it sublicenses or subcontracts any such obligations to any third party, including but not limited to any affiliates or subsidiaries of Partner.
 6. Partner acknowledges and agrees that Shopify may amend this Agreement at any time by posting the relevant amended and restated Partner Program Agreement on Shopify’s website, available at [shopify.com/partners/terms](https://www.shopify.com/partners/terms) and such amendments to the Agreement are effective as of the date of posting.
 If a significant change is made, Shopify will provide reasonable notice by email, posting a notice on the Shopify Partner Blog or in the Partner Dashboard.
 Partner’s continued participation in the Shopify Partner Program after the amended Partner Program Agreement is posted to Shopify’s website constitutes Partner’s agreement to, and acceptance of, the amended Agreement.
 If Partner does not agree to any changes to the Agreement, Partner must terminate the Agreement by discontinuing its participation in the Shopify Partner Program.
 7. Partner acknowledges and agrees that Partner’s participation in the Shopify Partner Program, including information transmitted to or stored by Shopify, is governed by the Shopify Privacy Policy found at [shopify.com/legal/privacy](https://www.shopify.com/legal/privacy).
+8. Partner acknowledges and agrees that Partner may only access Merchant Stores by using any of the permitted tools listed at [https://help.shopify.com/partners/getting-started/working-on-client-stores](https://help.shopify.com/partners/getting-started/working-on-client-stores).

 ### 3\.
 Fees and Payments